apache/cordova-docs/www/docs/en/dev/guide/platforms/win8/index.md

 ## Requirements and Support

-To develop apps for Windows 10:
+To develop apps for Windows 10 you need:

 - Windows 10 (or Windows 8.1), 32- or 64-bit, along with
   [Visual Studio 2015](http://www.visualstudio.com/downloads) or higher.

-To develop apps for Windows 8.1 you need:
+To develop apps for Windows 8.1:

 - Windows 8.1, 32 or 64-bit, along with [Visual Studio 2015](http://www.visualstudio.com/downloads)
   or Visual Studio 2013.